Frequently Asked Questions

 Where does donated money go?

 Donated funds are used to operate and support the savings group program in Uganda, including purchasing program materials (lockboxes, padlocks, training guides, etc.) and providing in-depth training and spiritual discipleship through our indigenous team.
 Donated funds also support our operations in the U.S., including strategic and technical program support and fundraising and administrative expenses.
-You can always see a summary of how funds are used in our online annual report or send us an email and we’ll provide you a copy of our most recent financial reports.

 How is the Gospel incorporated?

-Our savings groups provide a platform to build relationships so that we can share the gospel and disciple believers.
-The gospel is proclaimed and demonstrated to every savings group member through our indigenous team and reinforced through a weekly Bible study incorporated into each savings group meeting.
+Our savings groups provide a platform to build relationships so that we can share the Gospel and disciple believers.
+The Gospel is proclaimed and demonstrated to every savings group member through our indigenous team and reinforced through a weekly Bible study incorporated into each savings group meeting.

 Does everyone save the same amount?